Follow Local Policy for Transrectal Ultrasound- Published on Sat, Dec 01, 2001

 Although a diagnostic ultrasound before a biopsy is usually unpayable, after

 the biopsy (55700) you can get paid 76872 if the biopsy shows cancer.
 Urologists use a diagnostic ultrasound of the prostate (76872) in a patient with prostate cancer to see how large the prostate is, Hause says.
-"If it's too big, they will put the patient on Zoladex [...]
+"If it's too big, they will put the patient on Zoladex or Lupron before proceeding with other treatments." [...]